 Yes and no. We at Happy Campers take severe precautions to minimize the effects of Coronavirus.
-Check out this blog post for a detailed description of our Coronavirus procedures and the latest official information from the Icelandic government.
+Check out our blog for a detailed description of our Coronavirus procedures and the latest official information from the Icelandic government.

 Even though there are some cases of Covid-19 in Iceland, it has not been categorized as a high-risk area like some other European countries.
 Iceland has currently not set any travel restrictions to Iceland from other countries, although unnecessary travel to/from France, Germany, Spain, China, Italy, South Korea, and Iran is strongly discouraged.